gallg/RLBF/README.md

 space (fig 1.
 “Paradigm Generator”), we employed simple, algorithmically constructed visual stimulations.
 Specifically, we presented various versions of a flickering checkerboard to the participants, with contrast and frequency considered as free parameters of the paradigm space.
-A contrast value of zero resulted in no difference to the resting block.
-The reward signal for the reinforcement learner was calculated from brain responses in the primary visual cortex, as measured by a linear model fitted on a single block of data measured in block-design fashion, with 5 seconds of visual stimulus followed by 11 seconds of rest.
-The hypothesis function was convolved with a conventional double-gamma HRF.
+A contrast value of zero resulted in no visual stimulation.
+The reward signal for the reinforcement learner was calculated from brain responses in the primary visual cortex, as measured by a linear model fitted on a single block of data measured in block-design fashion, with 5 seconds of visual stimulus followed by 11 seconds of resting state.
+The hypothesis function was convolved with a conventional double-gamma HRF.<br>
 In this setting, the task for the agent was to figure out the optimal contrast-frequency configuration that maximizes a participant’s brain activity in the primary visual cortex.
 First we tested the feasibility of our approach by running simulations with realistic effect sizes estimates.
 Specifically,